 It is not “religiousness” or “moral disapproval” that predicts self-perception as a porn addict, as they imply, but rather porn use levels.
-Let’s look at the opposing evidence more closely.
+Let’s look at the opposing evidence more closely (see 4 formal critiques by researchers).

 Porn use levels are by far the strongest predictor of self-perceived porn addiction